matthewpoer/pop-culture-dummy-data/converters/README.md

 ```

 ## Golang
-`convert.go` reads both `company.csv` and `person.csv` and creates Golang Structs and Maps from each, placing the output in `company.go` and `person.go`.
+`golang-dummydata-maps.go` reads both `company.csv` and `person.csv` and creates Golang Structs and Maps from each, placing the output in `company.go` and `person.go`.
 The output files reference a common `package dummydata`.
-Run the script like `go run converters/convert.go`.
+Run the script like `go run golang-dummydata-maps.go`.

 The output will look like:
 ```